voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/modeling-voucherify-integration.md

     [Discover our Technology Partners](https://www.voucherify.io/integrations "Supercharge promotions with powerful Voucherify integrations")

+To learn more, get familiar with our [Open Source Loyalty Accelerator for Omnichannel Retail](https://www.voucherify.io/blog/open-source-loyalty-accelerator-for-omnichannel-retail).

 ---

 The scope of campaign flexibility and personalization you can achieve with Voucherify is made possible by feeding Voucherify with appropriate data.